 Maybe it’s because middle age is bearing down.
-Maybe it’s because my youngest is now a senior in high school.
-Perhaps the struggles of my aging parents are the reason.
-Or, maybe it’s simply the increase in body aches and inflexible muscles.
-Could also be my going back to school and wondering if it’s crazy to do so at my age.
+Maybe it’s because my kids are grown up.
+Perhaps the struggles of aging parents are the reason.
+Maybe it’s simply the increase in body aches and inflexible muscles.
+Could also be my reaching for goals that seem crazy to start at my age.
 Probably, it’s all of these combined.

 It’s a topic I revisit more frequently with every passing year.
 Fortunately, the Bible offers much in the way of wisdom about aging.
 In my revisiting, then, I find tremendous peace.